 LEM HOLDING SA has only ordinary registered shares.
-Dividends on ordinary shares are recognized in equity in the period in which they are declared.
+Dividends on ordinary shares are deducted from equity in the period in which they are paid.

-Treasury shares
+Treasury share

 Own equity instruments which are reacquired (treasury shares) are recognized at cost and deducted from equity.
 No gain or loss is recognized in the income statement on the purchase, sale, issue or cancellation of the Group's own equity instruments.
 Any difference between the carrying amount and the consideration is recognized in retained earnings.